MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Problem Formulation

 \subsection{Network architecture}

 We aim to learn a function that maps an input object's view to multiple outputs representing pixel-wise antipodal grasp configurations, $f_\theta: \mathcal{X} \rightarrow \mathbf{\mathcal{Y}}$.
 Towards this goal, we have designed a convolutional autoencoder that receives a depth image with height $h$ and width $w$ pixels as input, $x_{(i,j)} \in \mathbb{R}^{h \times w}$, and returns a pixel-wise grasp configuration map, $\textbf{G}$, i.e., $y_{(i,j)} = [\textbf{G}_{(i,j)}]$.
-Since we want to use the network in a closed-loop control scenario, we add a constraint on number of trainable parameters to be less than $120$K.

 The network is parameterized by its weights $\theta$.
-Our model is a single-input multiple-outputs network and is constructed using three types of layers, including \texttt{convolution}, \texttt{deconvolution}, and \texttt{batch normalization}.
+Our model is a single-input multiple-outputs network and is constructed using three types of layers, including {convolution}, {deconvolution}, and {batch normalization}.

 The encoder part is composed of six convolutional layers (C$1$ to C$6$).
-We use a Rectified Linear Unit (\texttt{ReLU}) as the activation function of all layers of the encoder part to force the negative values to zero and eliminating the vanishing gradient problem which is observed in other types of activation functions.
+We use a Rectified Linear Unit ({ReLU}) as the activation function of all layers of the encoder part to force the negative values to zero and eliminating the vanishing gradient problem which is observed in other types of activation functions.
 We added a batch normalization layer after each convolutional layer to stabilize the learning process and reducing the number of training epochs by keeping the mean output and standard deviation close to $0$ and $1$, respectively.
 The decoder part is composed of six transposed convolutional layers (T$1$ to T$6$), followed by three separate output layers for predicting grasp quality, width, and rotation.
 Similar to the encoder part, we use the ReLU activation function for all layers and add a batch normalization after each layer.
 We use the same padding in all convolution and transposed convolution layers to make the input and output be of the same size (see Section~\ref{exprimental_result}).